Growing Up and Evolving As A Backpacker As I’m Getting Older

 There was a time – not long ago – that I would have not had even a second thought about sleeping overnight at an airport that offered less than stellar reclining options.

-Friendly cat at Sama Sama Guest House
+Friendly cat at Sama Sama stretched out and relaxed at a Guest House in Melaka, Malaysia

 The second realization that things were a little different this time around came when I checked into one of my favorite guest houses in all of SE Asia – Sama Sama located in the heart of Chinatown in downtown Malacca.

-Mosquito net covering my bed at Sama Sama Guest House
+Mosquito net covering my bed at Sama Sama Guest House in Malacca, Malaysia

 This unique guest house is famed for its lush leafy plants, open air spaces, creaky staircases and crumbling colonial charms and quirks.

-With docile cats that stretch themselves across the length of the floor, mosquito nets and fan only rooms this guest house oozes character in ways many other establishments could only dream of; however, as I laid down in bed with beads of sweet trickling down my forehead and my computer turned on without any wifi connection, I internally murmured: “How am I going to get any work done?
+With docile cats that stretch themselves across the length of the floor, mosquito nets and fan only rooms this guest house oozes character in ways many other establishments could only dream of; however, as I laid down in bed with beads of sweet trickling down my forehead and my computer turned on without any wifi connection, I internally murmured: β€œHow am I going to get any work done?
 Is it really ‘okay’ that I’m sweating profusely even though I’m not really moving.”

 A guest house I once called home for nearly a fortnight was now a place that didn’t meet my current level of expectations.